 A purchase as significant as a diamond should be made with careful consideration of many factors.
 Especially from whom you are buying it.
 That's why we At International Diamond Importers suggest that before you choose your diamond, you should choose your jeweler.
 Our integrity and reputation for service is unsurpassed.
 We provide expert education to enable you to make the right selection to ensure the best quality at the lowest Price.
 We are Designers & Manufacturers of fine jewelry.
 Let us create that one-of-a kind piece or choose from our vast selection of Rings, Bracelets, Earrings, etc. In order to insure the finest quality and speedy service, our work is performed on our premises, by our own staff.
 Just as important as the quality of the diamond is the quality of the jeweler you entrust to provide outstanding value.
 So at IDI our professional sales people will educate you & fulfill your needs in a professional & courteous manner, and also for your convenience, we accept all major credit cards.
 So before you choose your diamond choose International Diamond Importers!
-GIA Certified Gemologist On Staff ...
-Appraisal Service Available INTERNATIONAL DIAMOND IMPORTERS 945 S. Rochester Rd. at Avon Rd Rochester, MI 48307 (810) 652-6040.....

-Keeping a relationship together takes more than a box of candy Valentine's Day is a time to romantically express your love to your spouse or significant other.
+GIA Certified Gemologist On Staff Appraisal Service Available INTERNATIONAL DIAMOND IMPORTERS 945 S. Rochester Rd. at Avon Rd Rochester, MI 48307 Keeping a relationship together takes more than a box of candy Valentine's Day is a time to romantically express your love to your spouse or significant other.
 But to keep a relationship going it takes more than flowers, a box of candy or saying "I love you."
-Catholic Social Services of Oakland County therapist Jayne Small has a few tips on making a relationship last: - Negotiate responsibilities.
+Catholic Social Services of Oakland County therapist Jayne Small has a few tips on making a relationship last: Negotiate responsibilities.
 Share the responsibilities of the household to ensure that not just one person has to handle child care or take care of the house.
-This will allow both partners to have some leisure time. - Schedule time to talk to each other.
-People get so busy with their lives because of work, children and outside committments that they don't always focus on the relationship that they have.
+This will allow both partners to have some leisure time.
+Schedule time to talk to each other.
+People get so busy with their lives because of work, children and outside commitments that they don't always focus on the relationship that they have.
 By scheduling time, you are able to talk about any problems.
 Also, this is a time to find out what your partner feels is important in the relationship.
-It will allow each person a chance to tell what's important and what they value in the other person. - Respect and be tolerant of each other.
-We get together because of our sameness, but we stay together because of our differences.
-Everyone is different and being able to respect and tolerate these differences will make for a healthy relationship. - Take time to have fun together. - ♥ Surprise each other now and then like you did when you were courting.
+It will allow each person a chance to tell what's important and what they value in the other person.
+Respect and be tolerant of each other.
+We get together because of our sameness; but we stay together because of our differences.
+Everyone is different and being able to respect and tolerate these differences will make for a healthy relationship. healthy relationship.

+Take time to have fun together...

+♥ Surprise each other now and then like you did when you were counting.
 Do it on other days besides holidays and birthdays.
-Figures tell the story of love, romance As we celebrate St. Valentine's Day, the US Census Bureau wants you to know a few facts about love, marriage and remembering your sweetie: ■ Ignoring the numbers: In 1994, 2.4 million marriages and 1.2 million divorces took place in the US.
-That means 6,500 weddings and 3,300 divorces on a typical day, or roughly one divorce for every two weddings.
+PD.